DCC Importer Inputs

 Inputs are Reconstucted

 All inputs are reconstructed during the conversion process.
-No input textures are preserved as-is.
+Input textures are preserved as-is only if they do not have node-based modifications applied (such as brightness/contrast/blending/etc.).